 - 2 bird’s eye chilis

-- 1 tbsp. of sweet soy sauce (or 1 tbsp. of soy sauce plus 1 tbsp. of palm sugar)
+- 1 tablespoon sweet soy sauce or 1 tablespoon of soy sauce plus 1 tablespoon of palm sugar)

 While the chicken roasts, cook the rice.